GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | `|`      | OR             | `__or__(self, other)`      |

 ### Operator Overloading
-Overloading operator means customizing operator to function differently on certain classes or portion of the script.
-Magic method is used to overload operator but overloaded functionality is only exclusive to that specific class.
+Overloading operators means customizing operators to function differently on certain classes or portions of the script.
+Magic methods are used to overload operators but overloaded functionality is only exclusive to that specific class.
 As an example, `x + y`  is expressed as `x.__add__(y)` .

 ```python
 # CREATING CLASS